ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex5_Manage_Device_in_Intune.md

 7. On the **Step 2 - Scope tags** window, you will not define scope tags, so select **Next**.
 8. On the **Step 3 - Review + create** window, select **Create**.
 9. Repeat steps 5-8 to create a second device category, this one titled **Desktops**.
-10. Leave all your browser tabs open for the next task.
+10. Leave all browser tabs open for the next task.

 ### Task 2: Manage the enrolled devices
 In this task, you're going to manage the Category property of the two devices that are joined to Azure AD and enrolled in Microsoft Intune.
 You will also review the properties and discovered apps on each device.